 U DAM/9 Recordings [this material is not available whilst we investigate digitisation options]

 Is there any other material relating to Markham?

 Further archival material relating to Markham’s involvement with MAAS as editor of Artrage may be held at the CASBAH/Minority Arts Archive.
 Please contact the University of Warwick for further information.

-Recordings of poetry readings given by Markham are held by the Poetry Archive - visit http://www.poetryarchive.org/ for further information.
+Recordings of poetry readings given by Markham can be heard online at the Poetry Archive.